Aram Khachaturian: Early career (1936–1948)

 The years preceding and following World War II were very productive for Khachaturian.
-In 1939 he made a six-month trip to his native Armenia "to make a thorough study of Armenian musical folklore and to collect folk-song and dance tunes" for his first ballet, Happiness which he completed in the same year.
-"His communion with Armenia's national culture and musical practice proved for him, as he put it himself, 'a second conservatoire'.
+In 1939 he made a six-month trip to his native Armenia "to make a thorough study of Armenian musical folklore and to collect folk-song and dance tunes" for his first ballet, Happiness.
+He developed the latter at the suggestion of Anastas Mikoyan, based on a libretto by Gevorg Hovhannisyan.
+As one author noted, Khachaturian's "communion with Armenia's national culture and musical practice proved for him, as he put it himself, 'a second conservatoire'.
 He learned a lot, saw and heard many things anew, and at the same time he had an insight into the tastes and artistic requirements of the Armenian people."
-In 1942, at the height of the Second World War, he reworked it into the ballet Gayane.
-It was first performed by the Kirov Ballet (today known as Mariinsky Ballet) in Perm, while Leningrad was under siege.
-It was a great success that earned Khachaturian his second Stalin Prize, this time first-class.
+In 1942, at the height of the Second World War, Khachaturian reworked Happiness into the ballet Gayane.
+It was first performed by the Kirov Ballet (today the Mariinsky Ballet) in Perm, while Leningrad was under siege.
+It was a great success and earned the composer his second Stalin Prize, this time first-class.
 Khachaturian returned the prize money to the state with a request to use it for building a tank for the Red Army.

 He composed the Second Symphony (1943) on the occasion of the 25th anniversary of the October Revolution and incidental music to Masquerade (1944), "a symphonic suite in the tradition of lavish classical Russian music", on Mikhail Lermontov's play of the same title.
 Both the ballet Gayane and the Second Symphony were "successful and were warmly praised by Shostakovich".
 In 1944, Khachaturian composed the largely symbolic Anthem of the Armenian Soviet Socialist Republic.